Columbus vs Kansas City

 Which city has higher STR taxes — Columbus or Kansas City?

 Columbus charges 5.1% Columbus lodging excise tax + 7.5% Ohio sales tax, while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Columbus benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?